 There was also a little blue dress in honor of Wanda on each table.

-For dinner we thought we would honor Wanda’s polish heritage and we served cabbage rolls or halupky.
-They were a huge hit.
-We served them along with some candied carrots and green salad.
-Dessert was gingerbread cake with lemon sauce and whipped cream from the Lion House Cookbook.
+In honor of Wanda’s polish heritage and we served cabbage rolls or halupky and it was a huge hit!
+It was served with some candied carrots and green salad.
+Dessert was gingerbread cake with lemon sauce and whipped cream.
+The recipe came from the Lion House Cookbook.

 We recruited some of the men from church to wait on us and do dishes!